-Considerations and recommendations for implementing the elements of the Make it Safe EMS Initiative
+Considerations and recommendations for implementing the elements of the Make it Safe Firefighter Initiative:

-(1) The Initiative encourages: every EMT to "self-monitor" and to take personal responsibility for his or her mental wellness.
+The Initiative encourages: (1) every firefighter to "self-monitor" and to take personal responsibility for their mental wellness.

-Implementation: Many in EMS are pretty good at picking up signs of distress in others.
-But, have you ever thought of applying this skill to yourself?
+Implementation: Many firefighters are pretty good at picking up signs of distress in others.
+But as a firefighter, have you ever thought of applying this skill to yourself?
 Accomplishing this simply requires you to make an honest and ongoing self-assessment.
-Although denial can be or become an issue, many EMTs know when they are experiencing stress or traumarelated difficulty.
+Although denial can be or become an issue, many firefighters know when they are in trouble.
 However, knowing you are having difficulty is not enough.
-You must also know what to do about it and be willing to take action.
-One of the things that you can do about it is to talk to someone.
-Allow yourself to seek appropriate support and assistance.
+You must also know what to do about it.
+One of the things that you can do about it is to seek appropriate assistance.

-(2) The Initiative encourages: every EMT to seek psychological support when confronting potentially overwhelming difficulties (EMS does not have to "go it alone").
+The Initiative encourages: (2) every firefighter to seek psychological support when confronting potentially overwhelming difficulties (firefighters do not have to "go it alone").

-Implementation: Why limit yourself to personal stress management ideas and strategies?
+Implementation: Why limit yourself to personal stress management ideas and strategies when dealing with stressors that begin to tax your coping abilities?
 You can supplement your solo stress management efforts by engaging outside support.
 Outside support comes in many varieties, ranging from talking with a trusted friend to professional counseling.
-Many times just talking it out will help you to see things differently and help you to feel better, The next time you feel stressed, take a chance.
-Talk to someone you trust.
+The next time you feel stressed, take a chance and talk to someone you trust.
 You may be pleasantly surprised at the outcome.

-(3) The Initiative encourages: every EMT to diminish the sometimes deadly effects of secondary danger by reaching out to other members of EMS known to be facing difficult circumstances.
+The Initiative encourages: (3) every firefighter to diminish the sometimes deadly effects of secondary danger by reaching out to other firefighters known to be facing difficult circumstances.

-Implementation: Even if an EMT is not exhibiting outward signs of distress, if you know that he or she is dealing with circumstances that would be difficult for nearly everyone, try reaching out.
-Too often, EMTs will shy away from others in distress for a variety of reasons, including not knowing what to say or do.
-But think about this during my years of psychological practice I have had many persons time after time talk about how an unanticipated kind word from a peer made a positive difference.
+Implementation: Even if a firefighter is not exhibiting outward signs of distress, if you know that he or she is dealing with circumstances that would be difficult for nearly everyone, try reaching out.
+Too often, firefighters will shy away from other firefighters in distress for a variety of reasons, including not knowing what to say or do.
+But think about this - in my years of psychological practice I have had emergency workers time after time talk about how an unanticipated kind word from a coworker made a positive difference.
 It does not take much, and it's not like you need to form a life-long relationship.
 Sometimes just a few supportive words can make a remarkable difference.

-(4) The Initiative encourages: veteran and ranking EMTs to use their status to help reduce secondary danger (veteran EMTs can reduce secondary danger by openly discussing it, appropriately sharing selected personal experiences, avoiding the use of pejorative terms to describe EMTs seeking or engaging psychological support, and talking about the acceptability of seeking psychological support when confronting stressful circumstances).
+The Initiative encourages: (4) veteran and ranking firefighters to use their status to help reduce secondary danger (veteran and ranking firefighters can reduce secondary danger by openly discussing it, appropriately sharing selected personal experiences, avoiding the use of pejorative terms to describe firefighters seeking or engaging psychological support, and talking about the acceptability of seeking psychological support when confronting stressful circumstances).

-Implementation: Veteran EMTs are in a unique position to influence the EMS culture generally and organizational climate specifically.
+Implementation: Veteran and ranking firefighters are in a unique position to influence the fire culture generally and organizational climate specifically.
 They can do this for better or for worse.
-If you are a veteran or ranking person of EMS, make a positive difference.
-As mentioned, you can help to reduce secondary danger by openly discussing it, appropriately sharing selected personal experiences, avoiding the use of pejorative terms to describe EMTs seeking or engaging psychological support, and talking about the acceptability of seeking psychological support when confronting stressful circumstances.
+If you are a veteran or ranking firefighter, make a positive difference.
+As mentioned, you can help to reduce secondary danger by openly discussing it, appropriately sharing selected personal experiences, avoiding the use of pejorative terms to describe firefighters seeking or engaging psychological support, and talking about the acceptability of seeking psychological support when confronting stressful circumstances.

-(5) The Initiative encourages: EMS administrators to better educate themselves about the nature of secondary danger and to take the lead in secondary danger reduction.
+The Initiative encourages: (5) fire department administrators to better educate themselves about the nature of secondary danger and to take the lead in secondary danger reduction.

-Implementation: The conceptual distinction between EMS primary and secondary danger is relatively new.
-EMS administrators should think through the notions of EMS primary and secondary danger, take the lead, and consider ways to reduce secondary danger within their agencies.
+Implementation: The conceptual distinction between fire primary and secondary danger is relatively new.
+Fire administrators should think through the notions of fire primary and secondary danger, and consider ways to reduce secondary danger within their departments.